0xCCF4/BackupDeduplicator/README.md

   not only the hash but also the file size and file types are compared to reduce the probability of false positives.
 When choosing a weak hash function (with many false duplicates), the tool may run slower.
+* **Archive support**: The tool can traverse into archives like zip or tar files to find duplicated structures there.

 ### Planned-features
-* **Archive support**: The tool will be able to traverse into archives like zip or tar files to find duplicated structures there.
 * **CUI**: A graphical command line interface will be added to allow easy duplicate processing (removal/excluding/...).
 * **Multi machine analysis**: The tool will be able to analyze a (shared) directory